Joan Crawford was an Academy Award

-- Berserk Button: She not only had a legendary temper (as evidenced in Mommie Dearest), but blew up at young starlets who told her (when she was older) that she was their mother's favorite actress.
+- Berserk Button: She not only had a legendary temper (as evidenced in the film of Mommie Dearest), but blew up at young starlets who told her (when she was older) that she was their mother's favorite actress.

 - Canada, Eh?: The 1928 film adaptation of Rose-Marie, where she plays a French-Canadian woman who moves to the Rockies and falls in love with a miner... and yes, it has all the stereotypes you'd expect from a play of this era.

 - Celebrity Endorsement: Crawford's final marriage was to Alfred Steele, the former chairman of Pepsi Co., and she accepted an offer to become the director of the board upon his death in 1959.
 This led to an early form of the Cola Wars when (after Crawford appeared in many advertisements endorsing the beverage), Bette Davis started to support Coke - and would constantly rag on Crawford for her association with a rival brand.